nextstepitt/NS61001_Student_Files/NS61001_Setup.md

 ## 7. Install Selenium Command-line Runner and Web Drivers

-The Selenium command line runner is a program will automate Selenium IDE tests and allow them to be provisioned as part of a software development pipeline, e.g. DevOps CI/CD.
+The Selenium command line runner is a program that will automate Selenium IDE tests and allow them to be provisioned as part of a software development pipeline, e.g. DevOps CI/CD.
 The command line runner depends on a web driver, a program that communicates with a web browser.
 There is a different web driver for each web browser.

 The command line runner and web drivers are installed using *npm* (the Node Package Manager).
-In a terminal (command) window, install the command line runner with ($ is the prompt):
+In a terminal (command) window, use this command to install the command line runner ($ is the prompt):

 > $ npm install -g selenium-side-runner<br/>

-There may be warning messages caused by older versions of dependencies, it is safe to ignore these.
+There may be warning messages about some dependencies, it is safe to ignore these.
-What happens is that when a newer version of a package is published, npm may warn you about issues in the older version.
+These are caused by older dependencies that have been replaced, but the selenium command line runner still depends on them.
-However, the older version is what we need because what we are installing has not been updated yet.
+Such is life.
-Such is life, you get the warnings.
+Someday someone may update Selenium, but for now you get the warnings.

 Check that the command line runner is installed by running the following command (your version may vary):